 Melanoma is the most serious type of skin cancer.
 It occurs when pigment cells in the skin called melanocytes are exposed to ultraviolet (UV) radiation.
 If the skin receives too much ultraviolet light, the melanocytes may begin to grow abnormally and become cancerous.
 Other risk factors include fair skin, family history of first-degree relatives with melanoma, history of one or more severe sunburns, a weak immune system and exposure to certain carcinogens.
 If melanoma has a chance to grow deep in the skin, it has a much higher chance of spreading to other parts of the body than other types of cancer.
 The first sign of melanoma is often a change in the size, shape, or color of a mole, but melanoma can also appear on the body as a new mole.
 Abnormal moles can appear anywhere on the skin.
 That’s why it is important to always examine your skin to check for new moles or changes in moles.
 In men, melanoma most often shows up on the back, head or neck.
 In women, melanoma often develops on the lower legs.
 Moles that change in color or in texture, take on an uneven shape, get larger, or become bigger than a pencil eraser should be evaluated immediately.

-If a melanoma is diagnosed early, treatment consists of surgical excision.
+If a melanoma is diagnosed early, treatment consists of wide excision and/or Mohs surgery depending on the type of melanoma.
 Melanomas diagnosed later are harder to treat and require more invasive diagnostic techniques including sentinel lymph node biopsy.
-Beyond excision, treatments for deeper melanomas can include radiation therapy, chemotherapy and immune therapies.
+Beyond excision, treatments for deeper melanomas can include radiation therapy, chemotherapy, and immune therapies.